 The Big Olive Grand Tour of Athens

 Birthplace of drama, democracy and philosophy, Athens today is a maze of aesthetic anarchy filled with steel and concrete edifices and bustling thoroughfares.
-But hidden away from the busy main roads you will find a secret city of narrow alleyways, hidden courtyards and ancient buildings all of which are cobwebbed by time.
-Relish this cultural mishmash with this walking tour that explores the neighborhoods where Athens began.
+But past the busy main roads you will find a secret city of narrow alleyways, hidden courtyards and ancient buildings all of which are cobwebbed by time.
+Relish this cultural mishmash with this walking tour that explores the neighborhoods where Athens began and lives on.

 In a nutshell